William Wellington Corlett: Post-war

+Career

-He settled in Cheyenne, Wyoming in 1867, and engaged in the practice of law.
-During some of time in Wyoming, his law partner was John Alden Riner, who later served as a federal judge.
+He settled in Cheyenne, Wyoming, in 1867, and engaged in the practice of law.
+During some of the time in Wyoming, his law partner was John Alden Riner, who later served as a federal judge.
 Corlett was an unsuccessful Republican candidate for Delegate to the Forty-first Congress in 1869.

-He was Postmaster of Cheyenne in 1870, a member of the Territorial senate in 1871 and prosecuting attorney of Laramie County from 1872 to 1876.
+He was appointed postmaster of Cheyenne in 1870, a member of the Territorial senate in 1871 and prosecuting attorney of Laramie County from 1872 to 1876.